Messi's last stand: Barcelona's Champions League dream set to end in Paris | Goal.com

 The club lost Neymar to Paris Saint-Germain, lavished €400 million (£342m/$475m) on Antoine Griezmann, Philippe Coutinho and Ousmane Dembele to little effect, and plunged themselves into institutional chaos and financial disarray.

-Only now, with the election of Joan Laporta to replace the disgraced Josep Maria Bartomeu, can Barcelona start to emerge from the black hole of the past five years.
+Only now, with the election of Joan Laporta as club president to replace the disgraced Josep Maria Bartomeu, can Barcelona start to emerge from the black hole of the past five years.

 Bartomeu’s arrest last week was the hand bursting from the grave at the end of a horror flick, a final reminder of the sad state of the club before the new era begins.